|

 The Biosaline

-and at similar such stations in 10 different countries in the Middle
+NIAB and at similar such stations in 10 different countries in the

 Saline Agriculture

-Therefore, farmers need to be educated for large-scale adoption of
+involvement of farmers.
+Therefore, farmers need to be educated for

-this technology.
-Realizing the missing link, Pakistan Atomic Energy
+large scale adoption of this technology.
+Realizing the missing link,

-Commission took care of this need through a “Saline Agriculture Farmer
+Pakistan Atomic Energy Commission took care of this need through a

 engagement.
 Development is seen as a process where the community takes